MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/what’s-new-application-changes-for-microsoft-dynamics-nav.md

     > [!NOTE]
     >  Do not make any additional modifications to the trace result, as you will use it in the next section.

-     This completes the first defects\-management task using the **Item Tracing** window.
+     This completes the first defects-management task using the **Item Tracing** window.
 The quality controller must now determine whether other posted documents have processed racing frames from LOT1.

 ## Tracing from Origin to Usage
  The quality controller has established that the faulty racing frames came from LOT1.
 He must now find any other racing bikes that contain racing frames from the faulty lot so that those bikes can be stopped or recalled.

  One way to prepare this trace task in the **Item Tracing** window is to manually enter LOT1 in the **Lot No. Filter** field and 2000 in the **Item Filter** field.
-However, this walkthrough will use the **Trace Opposite \- from Line** function.
+However, this walkthrough will use the **Trace Opposite - from Line** function.

 #### To find all usage of the faulty lot

 1. In the **Item Tracing** window, select the line of the purchase receipt, the last trace line, and then, on the **Actions**  tab, in the **Functions** group, choose **Trace Opposite – from Line**.

-     The trace result is now based on the filters of the trace line for the purchase receipt, LOT1 and item 2000, and the result is based on trace method **Origin \- Usage**.
+     The trace result is now based on the filters of the trace line for the purchase receipt, LOT1 and item 2000, and the result is based on trace method **Origin - Usage**.

      To obtain an overview of all usage of item 2000 with LOT1, continue to expand all trace lines.